 Travel Ban Resources for Students

-The University of Denver continues to support DACA and all of our DACAmented community members.
-Specifically, the University does not and will not voluntarily share student information with immigration enforcement officials.
+The University of Denver continues to support all our community members.
+We do not and will not voluntarily share student information with immigration enforcement officials.

 Resources for Students

 Questions About Executive Order Implications

 Students that have other needs related to this executive order (concerns about family or friends, questions about the future, struggling with academics) can reach out to Tracey Adams Peters or Johanna Leyba in the Center for Multicultural Excellence for help accessing resources.

 Pioneers CARE (Communicate, Assess, Refer, Educate is an outreach program that helps find solutions for students experiencing academic, social and crisis situations including mental health concerns.
 Please call 303-871-2400 for assistance.

 Support for Mental Health Concerns